alphagov/govuk-developer-docs/source/manual/deploying.html.md

 The [release app](https://release.publishing.service.gov.uk/) tracks releases.

 You need to have a Signon account with appropriate permissions to access the release app.

+## On the blog

+- (Releasing applications to GOV.UK)[https://gdstechnology.blog.gov.uk/2014/09/10/releasing-applications-to-gov-uk/]